jiaxicheng/pentaho/pdi_pattern_batching_with_static_list.md

 ```
 In the `Fields` tab, specify the `Id` retrieved from the SOQL.

-2. The 2nd is to execute the SQL to update warehouse DB (MySQL)
+2. The 2nd is running `Execute SQL script` step to update warehouse DB (MySQL)
 Set up the connection and then the following SQL:
 ```
 UPDATE salesforce.${sf_object_table_name} SET is_deleted = 1 WHERE ${sf_object_id_name} = '?';